AndrewDulac/RTS-Calibration-Verification/README.txt

 *BEFORE DEBUGGING AND DEVELOPING*

-Need Python 3.10 or Higher:
-https://www.python.org/downloads/release/python-3100/
+Need Python 3.9.7 !NOT 3.10, you will not be able to run pyinstaller: https://www.python.org/downloads/release/python-3100/

 Need to download the C++ Build Tools via Visual Studio installer :